• Read Time 3 min

 Don’t stop short of applying the bottom-up analysis to each of your individual segments.
 Customers’ profiles and needs can widely vary within a single company based on their strategic value, spend (ARR), product use case, and more.
 Engagement practices and programs that correlate with these cohorts require distinct levels of CSM resources.
 Consider the level of effort required to deliver every version of your customer experience and ensure that’s reflected in your CSM book size.

-As we mentioned, segments form the basis for your bottom-up analysis, but they also serve as the foundation for effective Customer Success.
-Differentiating customers is the first step of any Customer Success strategy.
-Learn how to build segmentation models based on influential factors such as customer attributes, lifecycle stage, customer behavior, potential value, and customer needs in our “Smart segmentation guide.”
+Get our “Smart segmentation guide” to learn how to build segmentation models based on influential factors such as customer attributes, lifecycle stage, customer behavior, potential value, and customer needs in.
 It outlines questions to ask when creating your customer lists and example segment criteria.